General Agreement on Trade in Services (GATS) of the WTO

 Switzerland submitted offers in accordance with WTO ministerial decisions.
 An initial offer was submitted in April 2003 and then substituted by a revised offer in June 2005.
-The offer reflects the high level of openess of the Swiss market and was distributed to all Members of the WTO.
-By comparison with other Members of the WTO, the offer improves further Swiss commitments up to a substantial level, as shown by the diagram made on the basis of the methodology of TN/S/W/51.
+The offer reflects the high level of openness of the Swiss market and was distributed to all Members of the WTO.
+By comparison with other Members of the WTO, the offer improves further Swiss commitments up to a substantial level, as shown by the diagram made based on the methodology of TN/S/W/51.
 Both offers and the graphical assessment are found here:

 The Swiss Negotiation Proposals

 Specific commitments for least-developed countries (LDCs)

 At the ninth WTO ministerial conference in Bali 2013, ministers adopted a resolution about the operationalisation of the preferential treatment to least-developed countries (LDCs).